synergyaixyz/SynergyAI/README.md

 The SynergyAI platform is built on a four-layer architecture:

-1. **Blockchain Layer**: Smart contracts for token management, data access control, and compute resource management
+1. **Blockchain Layer**: Solana smart contracts (programs) for token management, data access control, and compute resource management
 2. **Compute Layer**: Node network for task execution and resource allocation
 3. **Data Layer**: Encryption and storage systems for secure data management
 4. **Application Layer**: Developer tools and user applications